 Where are you currently located?

 Currently-currently?
-Well, as of the inception of answering this, I am currently sitting at a table in a Starbucks coffee shop somewhere along California State Route 152, making my way to back to the bay.
+Well, as of the inception of answering this, I am currently sitting at a table in a Starbucks coffee shop somewhere along California State Route 152, making my way back to the bay.

 Figuratively-currently, I’m sort of roaming aimlessly around Central California right now, looking for somewhere or something interesting.